RahulTiple31/java-jenkins-cicd-12-06-20123/README.md

 README.md
 =========

-This README provides instructions on how to deploy and run a Docker container on your local machine using an Ansible script.
+This README provides instructions on how to deploy and run a Docker container on your local machine using an shell script.
 This setup assumes you have Docker installed on your local machine and properly configured.

 ## Table of Contents: